Group applications

 Youth-only groups

 Up to 20% of the general-season buck deer, antlerless deer, antlerless elk and doe pronghorn permits through the draws are specifically reserved for youth aged 17 or younger as of July 31.
-Up to 15% of swan, sandhill crane, sharp-tailed grouse and greater sage-grouse permits are also reserved for youth 17 or younger as of July 31.
+Up to 15% of turkey, tundra swan, sandhill crane, sharp-tailed grouse and greater sage-grouse permits are also reserved for youth 17 or younger as of July 31.
 Up to four youth can apply in youth-only groups and be considered for the reserved permits.
 Important: When you apply in a youth-only group, all hunters must meet the age requirement or the application will not be processed with the other youth applications.

 Quick links